yugabyte/yugabyte-db/docs/content/preview/develop/learn/data-modeling-ysql.md

 </details>

 {{<note>}}
-To explain the behavior of the queries we will use **explain (analyze, dist, costs off)**.
-In practice, you do not need this unless you are trying to optimize the performance.
-For more details, see [Analyze queries](../../../explore/query-1-performance/explain-analyze)
+To explain the behavior of the queries, the examples use **explain (analyze, dist, costs off)**.
+In practice, you do not need to do this unless you are trying to optimize performance.
+For more details, see [Analyze queries](../../../explore/query-1-performance/explain-analyze).
 {{</note>}}

 ## Primary keys